Putin ordered novichok poisonings in show of ‘Russian power’, inquiry finds

 “The report today contains no recommendations.
 That is a matter of real concern.
 There should, there must, be reflection and real change.”

-A further three GRU officers were designated for orchestrating plots elsewhere in Europe, including planning a terror attack on Ukrainian supermarkets.
+A further three GRU officers were sanctioned for orchestrating plots elsewhere in Europe, including plans for a terror attack on Ukrainian supermarkets.

-In a statement, the prime minister said the findings of the report are a “grave reminder of the Kremlin’s disregard for innocent lives”.
+In a statement, Sir Keir Starmer said the findings of the report were a “grave reminder of the Kremlin’s disregard for innocent lives”.

 “Dawn’s needless death was a tragedy and will forever be a reminder of Russia’s reckless aggression.
 My thoughts are with her family and loved ones,” he said.

-The inquiry heard the Skripals fell ill on the afternoon of 4 March 2018 after eating lunch at a branch of Zizzi in Salisbury.
-They were showing symptoms consistent with both nerve agent poisoning or organophosphate poisoning and an opiate overdose.
+The inquiry heard that the Skripals fell ill on the afternoon of 4 March 2018 after eating lunch at a branch of Zizzi in Salisbury.
+They were showing symptoms consistent with either nerve agent or organophosphate poisoning or an opiate overdose.

 Paramedics treated Mr Skripal with an anti-opioid drug, which had no effect.
-Addressing the medical care Sturgess received, Lord Hughes said no treatment “could in fact have saved her life”.
+Addressing the medical care Sturgess received, Lord Hughes said that there was no treatment that “could in fact have saved her life”.

 The inquiry previously heard that 87 people were admitted to A&E after the novichok was discarded in a Nina Ricci perfume bottle.